How to get your content into Sitecore and the corporate web standards you need to follow

 - When pointing to new pages, check they have been published and the links work

 - Don't allow pages to open in a new window.
 The exception is AchieveForms, where it may be useful to have a guidance document open when completing a form

-- Redirects must be approved by your web manager
+- Redirects must be approved by a web content strategist.

 Don't be afraid of using more than a couple of words for link text.
 Longer link text is easier for people to successfully press (think of users with tiny mobile device screens and people with poor motor skills) but don't write an essay.

 Write the email address in full, eg email@example.com.
 Put 'Email' in front if it's not embedded within a piece of text.